jrv07/Restaurant_webpage.github.io/README.md

 7. CSS styling for About us -> Inline block -> Done
 8. CSS styling for Contact -> better look -> Done
 # Criteria for the Project
-1. Github Upload: Branches, Commit and merge
+1. Github Upload: Branches, Commit and merge -> Done
-2. Host Website on Github create a Link
+2. Host Website on Github create a Link -> Done
-3. Create 1 Slide PPT
+3. Create 1 Slide PPT -> Done